sherie01/Grocery-List-App/README.md

 <h4> Logging Out </h4>
 <p> To log out, simply refresh the page or close the browser.
 You will need to log in again to access your grocery list. </p>

-<h2>Conclusion</h2>
-<p> This documentation provides a comprehensive overview of the Grocery List App, including its structure, key functions, and user instructions.
-For any additional questions or improvements, feel free to reach out! </p>